jefferybennett/labs/AzureAlarmNotifications/README.md

 Microsoft Flow is a good option for external business partners who are not using Microsoft Azure, and are unable to use Azure Logic Apps.

+### 1.2.3 Software Requirements

+- To create the Azure SQL table for historical data storage, you'll need Visual Studio.
+- The Power BI Desktop app is optional.
+This tutorial, however, will show how dashboards and reports can be created within the Power BI web portal.

 ## 1.3 Create the Azure Service Bus Topic